Our Team

 Katrina uses both a Cognitive Behavioural Therapy and Eclectic approach to psychotherapy which allows her to incorporate a variety of therapies and principles in order to create the ideal treatment program to meet the specific needs of the client and their family.
 Through psychotherapy she works with youth and their families who are experiencing challenges with anxiety, low self-esteem, anger, negative thinking, and difficulty with self-regulation.

-Ashley is completing the final year of her doctoral degree in the School and Applied Child Psychology program at Western University.
-She is currently a Psychology Intern with Dalton Associates and Launch Behavioural Health.
-Under the supervision of a Registered Psychologist, Ashley is providing therapeutic services and completing psychological/psychoeducational assessments.
+Ashley is completing her doctoral degree in the School and Applied Child Psychology program at Western University.
+She is currently a psychological services staff member at a school board, and a contractor with Dalton Associates and Launch Behavioural Health.
+Under the supervision of a Registered Psychologist, Ashley completes psychological/psychoeducational assessment and provides therapeutic services.

 Ashley holds an Honours Bachelor of Science in Psychology and a Master’s in Developmental Psychology from Trent University.
-Over the last three years, she has worked with diverse populations of children and youth, ages 3 – 21, and their families, under the supervision of Psychologists.
-Ashley has experience working at a school board in Durham Region, Ontario and two community-based clinics in London, Ontario.
+She has worked with diverse populations of children and youth, ages 3 – 21, and their families.
+Ashley has experience working in Indigenous communities, community-based clinics, and the school board setting.
+With psychotherapy and assessment clients, Ashley uses a trauma-informed, client-centered, and evidence-based approach.

 I completed my bachelor’s degree at the University of Ottawa and my master’s degree in developmental psychology and education at the University of Toronto.
 Working collaboratively with psychologists, I have 7 years of experience administering, scoring, and interpreting psychoeducational, neuropsychological, and developmental assessments.
 I have worked with children, adolescents, and adults in a variety of different settings including schools, private practice, and provincial treatment settings.